conda-forge/.github/profile/README.md

 conda-forge is a community led collection of recipes, build infrastructure and distributions for the conda package manager.

 Important git repositories
-- [staged-recipes](https://github.com/conda-forge/staged-recipes) - place to submit new recipes
+- [staged-recipes](https://github.com/conda-forge/staged-recipes) - The place to submit new recipes
 - [miniforge](https://github.com/conda-forge/miniforge) - An installer with conda-forge as the default channel
 - [conda-forge.github.io](https://github.com/conda-forge/conda-forge.github.io) - website and tracker for general conda-forge problems and enhancements
 - [feedstocks](https://github.com/conda-forge/feedstocks) - A monorepo containing all feedstocks as submodules